aws-samples/amazon-aurora-labs-for-mysql/docs/prereqs/environment/index.md

     <span class="image">![Create Stack](2-create-stack-confirm.png?raw=true)</span>

     The stack will take approximatively 20 minutes to provision, you can monitor the status on the **Stack detail** page.
 You can monitor the progress of the stack creation process by refreshing the **Events** tab.
 The latest event in the list will indicate `CREATE_COMPLETE` for the stack resource.

+    !!! warning "Stack Creation Failure"
+        If you have never used AWS Cloud9 in this AWS account before, the creation of the CloudFormation stack will fail due to missing Cloud9 required IAM service role and instance profile.
+These resources are not created automatically for you on first use by the Cloud9 service, and must be created manually.
+The Cloud9 documentation on <a href="https://docs.aws.amazon.com/cloud9/latest/user-guide/ec2-ssm.html#service-role-ssm" target="_blank">Managing Systems Manager permissions</a> provides details and instructions to create these resources.

     <span class="image">![Stack Status](2-stack-status.png?raw=true)</span>